-Act of God is typically how an insurance policy classifies peril situations that could not be prevented or defended by men.
+Acts of God or “force majeure” is typically how an insurance policy classifies peril situations that could not be prevented or defended by men.
 Normally, those “acts of god” are related to occurrences born out of natural disasters, like severe droughts (that can produce wildfires or make the soil frail and damage the house’s foundation), lightning or windstorms so strong it can make a tree fall and smash the house, flooding and much more.
 The act of God definition is not attached to a particular religion and in contracts are included in the “force majeure” clause.

-Here’s a list of natural disasters that commonly cause damages labeled as Acts of God:
+Here’s a list of natural disasters that commonly cause damages labeled as Acts of God or force majeure :